Jumbax/AudioSpline/README.md

 ### Usage:

 - Download the content from LINK
-- Drag and drop the folder inside your plugin folder.
+- Drag and drop the folder inside your plugin folder

 ![Cattura2](https://user-images.githubusercontent.com/70896924/232051027-77b92daf-0ef9-478e-9502-654a4f8fe528.png)